Joe Kleine

 Joseph William Kleine (born January 4, 1962) is an American former professional basketball player who played fifteen seasons in the National Basketball Association (NBA) and for the US national team.
-He won a gold medal as a member of the United States men's basketball team at the 1984 Summer Olympics in Los Angeles.
+Nicknamed Taco Joe, he won a gold medal as a member of the United States men's basketball team at the 1984 Summer Olympics in Los Angeles.
 In 1998, he won the NBA championship as a member of the Chicago Bulls.
 Kleine is now a restaurant proprietor, owning a number of successful Corky's Ribs & BBQ restaurants.

 College career

 Kleine, a seven-foot center, graduated from Slater High School in Slater, Missouri and originally enrolled to play basketball at the University of Notre Dame.
 After his freshman season, Kleine transferred to the University of Arkansas where he played alongside Darrell Walker and Alvin Robertson, who, like Kleine, would go on to have productive professional careers.

 Kleine's first season at Arkansas, he helped the Razorbacks to a 26–4 record, finish second in the Southwest Conference (SWC), and make the second round of the NCAA Tournament.
 His junior season, Kleine helped Arkansas to a record of 25–7, another second-place finish in the SWC, and a first round loss in the NCAA Tournament.
 The biggest victory of the season came on February 12, 1984, at the Convention Center in Pine Bluff, Arkansas, when Kleine helped the Razorbacks upset the #1 ranked North Carolina Tarheels, led by Michael Jordan, thanks to a basket by teammate Charles Balentine at the end of the game.
 Kleine finished that game with 20 points and 10 rebounds.
 As a senior in the 1984–85 season, Kleine was named 1st Team All-SWC.
 Arkansas (22–13) finished second in the SWC for the third year in a row, and a second round loss in the NCAA Tournament.